Sudan entry requirements for Argentina passport holders

 May be checked

-Argentine passport holders need a visa to enter Sudan.
-You must arrange this before you travel — there is no visa on arrival for Argentine citizens as of 2026.
+Argentine passport holders need a visa to enter Sudan, and you must arrange it before you travel — there's no visa-on-arrival option for Argentine citizens.
+The application involves paperwork and can take a couple of weeks, so plan ahead.

 Entry requirements